Answers to Common

 What is the management fee, and how is it used?

-According to system policy, a management fee of 70 basis points (0.7 percent) is assessed on the 12-quarter rolling average of the endowment's net asset value.
+A management fee of 70 basis points (0.7 percent) is assessed on the 12-quarter rolling average of the endowment's net asset value.

 How often is the investment performance of the endowment reviewed?